-To graduate, a minimum cumulative grade-point average of 2.0 is required (except for teacher licensure programs, which require 2.5).
+To graduate, a minimum cumulative grade-point average of 2.0 is required.
 A minimum grade-point average of 2.0 is also required in the major.
 Included in the calculation of the major grade-point average are all courses taken in the major department, all courses in the approved program of study/contract/concentration, and all cognate courses.
-A "C" is required in each professional education course; however, the professional education courses are not included in the calculation of the major grade-point average.
+Teacher licensure programs require a 2.7 GPA from admission into a teacher education program to program completion, and for admission to student teaching.
+A "C" is required in each progessional education course; however, the professional education courses are not included in the calculation of the major grade-point average.